Timeline of Mount Everest expeditions: 1924: Mallory and Irvine

 Back in England, the climbing establishment pressured Odell to change his view.
 After about six months he began to equivocate on which Step it was he saw them—from the Second to possibly the First.
 If the First, they had no chance of having reached the top; if the Second, they would have had about three hours of oxygen each and the summit was at least three hours away.
-It is conceivable (though unlikely) that Mallory might have taken Irvine's remaining oxygen and attempted to reach the summit.
+It is conceivable (though unlikely) that Mallory might have taken Irvine's remaining oxygen and attempted to reach the summit alone.